-As noted above, in Volume 1, the Authority recommended an optimal mix of preventive and corrective maintenance should be pursued by SunWater.
-Further, for corrective maintenance, the Authority recommends that SunWater formally document its processes for the development of correct maintenance expenditure forecasts.
+In the Draft Report, the Authority recommended an optimal mix of preventive and corrective maintenance should be pursued by SunWater.
+Further, for corrective maintenance, the Authority recommended that SunWater formally document its processes for the development of correct maintenance expenditure forecasts.

-For this scheme, the Authority notes the discrepancy between the view of Aurecon and SunWater.
+For this scheme, the Authority noted the discrepancy between the view of Aurecon and SunWater.
 Aurecon considered that SunWater forecasts corrective maintenance costs on the basis of historical expenditure, whereas SunWater submitted that this is not the case.
 However, SunWater's response did not provide a detailed explanation of the approach that it did use.

-The Authority recommends that further information be provided by SunWater subsequent to the Draft Report.
-In the meantime, the Authority recommends that the four-year historical average of \$9,000, as identified by Aurecon, be included in recommended tariffs.
+The Authority recommended that further information be provided by SunWater subsequent to the Draft Report.
+In the meantime, the Authority recommended that the four-year historical average of \$9,000, as identified by Aurecon, be included in recommended tariffs.